-Setting Up the LDA You set up the LDA by issuing the OCI call SQLLDA(lda); where lda identifies the LDA data structure.
+Setting Up the LDA

+You set up the LDA by issuing the OCI call

+SQLLDA(lda);

+where lda identifies the LDA data structure.
 The format of this call is language-dependent.
-See the Programmer's Guide to the Oracle Call Interface.
-If the CONNECT statement fails, the lda_rc field in the lda is set to 1012 to indicate the error.
-Remote and Multiple Connections A call to SQLLDA sets up an LDA for the connection used by the most recently executed SQL statement.
+If the CONNECT statement fails, the lda\rc field in the lda is set to 1012 to indicate the error.

+Remote and Multiple Connections

+A call to SQLLDA sets up an LDA for the connection used by the most recently executed SQL statement.
 To set up the different LDAs needed for additional connections, just call SQLLDA with a different lda after each CONNECT.
-In the following example, you connect to two non-default databases concurrently: EXEC SQL BEGIN DECLARE SECTION; username CHARACTER(10); password CHARACTER(10); db_string1 CHARACTER(20); db_string2 CHARACTER(20); EXEC SQL END DECLARE SECTION; lda1 INTEGER(32); lda2 INTEGER(32); set username = 'SCOTT'; set password = 'TIGER'; set db_string1 = 'D:NEWYORK-NONDEF1'; set db_string2 = 'D:CHICAGO-NONDEF2'; give each database connection a unique name EXEC SQL DECLARE db_name1 DATABASE; EXEC SQL DECLARE db_name2 DATABASE; connect to first non-default database EXEC SQL CONNECT :username IDENTIFIED BY :password AT db_namel USING :db_stringl; set up first LDA for OCI use SQLLDA(ldal); connect to second non-default database EXEC SQL CONNECT :username IDENTIFIED BY :password AT db_name2 USING :db_string2; set up second LDA for OCI use SQLLDA(lda2); Remember, do not declare db_name1 and db_name2 in the Declare
+In the following example, you connect to two nondefault databases concurrently:

+'''

+username CHARACTER(10):

+password CHARACTER(10);

+db_string1 CHARACTER(20);

+db_string2 CHARACTER(20);

+EXEC SQL END DECLARE SECTION;

+lda1 INTEGER(32);

+lda2 INTEGER(32);

+set username = 'SCOTT';

+set password = 'TIGER';

+set db_string1 = 'D:NEWYORK-NONDEF1';

+set db_string2 = 'D:CHICAGO-NONDEF2';

+-- give each database connection a unique name

+EXEC SQL DECLARE db_name1 DATABASE;

+EXEC SQL DECLARE db_name2 DATABASE;

+-- connect to first nondefault database

+EXEC SQL CONNECT : username IDENTIFIED BY : password

+AT db_name1 USING :db_string1;

+-- set up first LDA for OCI use

+SOLLDA (1da1):

+-- connect to second nondefault database

+EXEC SQL CONNECT : username IDENTIFIED BY : password

+AT db_name2 USING :db_string2;

+-- set up second LDA for OCI use

+SOLLDA(1da2);

+'''

-Section because they are not host variables.
-You use them only to name the default databases at the two non-default nodes so that later SQL statements can refer to the databases by name.
+Remember, do not declare db\name1 and db\name2 in the Declare Section because they are not host variables.
+You use them only to name the default databases at the two nondefault nodes so that later SQL statements can refer to the databases by name.